deic-dk/files_sharding/README.md

 Requests will be intercepted via mod_rewrite rules like below.

-/files, /public and /remote.php/webdav are mod_rewritten to /remote.php/dav,
-i.e. remote.php from files_sharding.
+/files, /public, /shared and /remote.php/webdav (for sync clients) are mod_rewritten to /remote.php/dav, i.e. remote.php from files_sharding.
 Then, 3 things can happen:

 1) If the item is not found in the file system, but a match is found in 'files_sharding', the client is redirected to the relevant folder-slave-node.